Unmanned Ground Vehicle Market Size and Share

 North America accounted for 39.12% of the 2025 turnover in the unmanned ground vehicle market, bolstered by USD 13.4 billion in the US DoD's autonomous-system allocations and Canadian mining automation.
 Robust R&D ecosystems and stable procurement budgets sustain domestic integrators, while Amazon's warehouse robot fleet adds large commercial volumes.

-Europe, expanding at a 10.19% CAGR, benefits from Germany's, France's, and the UK's robotic-platoon programs, as well as the EU's AI Act conformity assessments, which favor contracts going to incumbents with compliance capacity.
+Europe is projected to grow strongly, supported by Germany's, France's, and the UK's robotic-platoon programs, as well as the EU's AI Act conformity assessments, which favor contracts going to incumbents with compliance capacity.
 Rheinmetall's Mission Master family secured multi-country orders, and the UK Connected and Automated Vehicles Bill, set to become law in 2026, establishes a clear BVLOS pathway for public road UGVs.

 The Asia-Pacific region is witnessing rapid defense modernization: China fields domestically developed Sharp Claw and Lynx UGVs, India is trialing Bharat Forge's Kalyani M4, and Japan and South Korea are prioritizing perimeter-security robots.
 The Middle East purchases counter-IED and perimeter robots from Israel Aerospace Industries and Elbit Systems.
 South American adoption centers on autonomous haulage in Chile and Peru, while Africa's early market focuses on South African mines and North African EOD contracts.
 As Eastern Europe counters regional threats and Asia-Pacific nations fortify their borders, geographic dispersion will likely lessen North America's share, even as global volumes rise.